Is an executor is acting fraudulently?

 Would you know if an executor is acting fraudulently in the UK?
 However you go about it, reach out to the experts.
 Start with expert solicitors ready to handle executor disputes of all kinds – only with the Inheritance Experts!

 If you are concerned that the executor of an estate is not acting correctly, contact The Inheritance Experts.
 We work with leading solicitors who specialise in handling executor disputes to resolve issues swiftly and fairly.

 An Executor has a duty to carry out the wishes of the Testator fairly and without prejudice.
-Likewise, an Administrator appointed when there is no will has a responsibility to legally pay creditors and distribute assets of an estate to the rightful beneficiaries.
+Yet there are still instances of appointing an Administrator when there is no will.
+Accordingly, that administrator is still responsible for legally paying creditors and distributing assets of an estate to the rightful beneficiaries.

 Resolving a Dispute with an Executor

 The first step in successfully resolving any dispute is to write to the other party.
 Timely intervention with a solicitor skilled in negotiation can save months of arguments and an expensive court hearing.
 We contact the Executor or Administrator in writing.

 Essentially, the document outlines where the executor are failing in their duty.
 In turn, we request that they correct these failures and administer the Estate legally.